 Our remaining coal units are available to provide critical 24/7 energy and other services to the grid and are equipped with environmental controls to assure compliance with current regulations.
 AEP expects to make additional investments in future years in order to comply with air and water quality standards.

 Although we have no plans to build another coal plant, we continue to monitor the development of new technologies, including carbon capture and storage for both coal and natural gas.
 Should any of these technologies be demonstrated commercially to improve the scalability, we would want to have those technology options available for consideration.

 Learn more about AEP’s strategic vision for reducing carbon emissions.

 Nuclear energy is one of the most reliable carbon-free sources of electricity.
-The Donald C. Cook Nuclear Plant in Bridgman, Michigan, can provide 2,278 MW of electricity when operating at full power.
-The plant’s two units are located along Lake Michigan’s eastern shore, producing electricity to serve our customers in Michigan and Indiana.
+The Donald C. Cook Nuclear Plant in Bridgman, Michigan, can provide 2,288 MW of electricity when operating at full power.
+The plant’s two units are located along Lake Michigan’s eastern shore, producing carbon-free electricity to serve our customers in Michigan and Indiana.